 The Master Plan document reflected input from the hundreds of community members who participated in a series of public presentations and workshops in 1999 and 2000.
 The comprehensive document was drafted and was approved by LADWP Board of Commissioners in November 2000.

 SLRC actively engaged the community to lobby for funding for projects to realize the community's preferences expressed in the Master Plan.
 In the wake of multiple pedestrian fatalities, the highest priority was to construct a safe, off-street walking/jogging path around the reservoirs.
 This work was done in phases, accompanied by additional community meetings and documented input.
 To see input provided by community members at community meetings in November 2003, August 2005, and December 2006, continue here.

-The Master Plan document is available to view here.
+The Master Plan is available to read or to download as a PDF (53MB) here.